Kristinita/SashaSublime/README.md

 }
 ```

-*Bonus*: , add in the `Packages` → `GitGutter` `icons` folder from the title page of my repository.

 ### GitGutter

 Probably you are faced with the [same](https://github.com/jisaacks/GitGutter/issues/199#issuecomment-227016698) problem of small icons in GitGutter.
-In this case in folder, when Sublime Text installed, → `Data` → `Installed Packages` → unpack `GitGutter.sublime-package` any zip archiver (i reccomend [Hao Zip](http://forum.ru-board.com/topic.cgi?forum=5&topic=35814&start=0)) to Data → Packages folder.
-For example, for me file GitGutter.sublime-package is situated for me in `E:\Sublime Text 3\Data\Installed Packages` path, and I unpacked `.zip` to `E:\Sublime Text 3\Data\Packages` path.

-Now in my `Packages` folder is situated folder `GitGutter`.
-Delete `GitGutter.sublime-package` file → `GitGutter` → `icons` → replace icons in GitGutter folder to icons on `icons` → `GitGutter` of my repository.
+To solve this problem, at first install [PackageResourceViewer](https://github.com/skuroda/PackageResourceViewer) plugin. <kbd>Ctrl+Shift+P</kbd> → `PackageResourceViewer: Extract Package` → `GitGutter`.
+Then `Preferences` → `Browse Packages...` → `icons` → change the already available icons to icons in folder `icons` → `GitGutter` of SashaSublime repository.
+Your icons for GitGutter have to replace on icons of the bigger size.

 ## How to change favicon in Sublime Text 3?